Change the Game

 Dr. Simon Darnell

-Associate Professor, Sport for Development and Peace
+Associate Professor, Sport for Development and Peace, Faculty of KPE

 Director, Centre for Sport Policy Studies